anindyahepth/BatchNorm_in_Transformers_CV/README.md

 in the most basic Transformer-based model for image classification - the Vision Transformer (ViT).
 We consider two distinct models:

 1. **ViTBNFFN** : This implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard ViT.
-The batchnorm layer acts before the nonlinear activation function.
 2. **ViTBN** : This replaces all LayerNorms with BatchNorms.

-As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard Vision Transformer (ViT).
-The batchnorm layer acts before the nonlinear activation function.
-We call this a **ViTBN** (Vision Transformer with BatchNorm) model.

-Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-6 times faster compared to the standard ViT per epoch both during training phase and about 5 times faster during the testing phase.
-In addition, the former reaches the highest accuracy after training for a far fewer number of epochs.
-The relevant graphs are attached and explained below.

-The model can be loaded and used as follows.
+The model ViTBN (and analogously ViTBNFFN) can be used in the following fashion:

 ```
-from model.vitbnv1 import ViTBN
+from model.vitbn import ViTBN

 model = ViTBN(
                 image_size = 28,